mutualinfo/mutual_info/README.md

 * It is not invariant under change of variables, and is therefore most useful with dimensionless variables.
 * It can be negative.

-See also the [limiting density of discrete points](https://en.wikipedia.org/wiki/Limiting_density_of_discrete_points) as to why the original description of differential entropy is not even dimensinoally correct.
+See also the [limiting density of discrete points](https://en.wikipedia.org/wiki/Limiting_density_of_discrete_points) as to why the original description of differential entropy is not even dimensionally correct.

 ## Mutual Information